navin-moorthy/Node-Basics/Code Snippets/README.md

     Everyone has left the server
     ```

-10. **Create a Node JS script that uses ‘mongodb’ module to read the data from a table in ‘mongodb’ database and display the details on console.**
+10. **Using ‘mongodb’ module read the data from a table in ‘mongodb’ database and display the details on console.**

     **Answer**